Admin and super admin roles in Asana

 - Super admin verification

-- Adding a super admin
+- Adding the first super admin

-- View and Manage super admins
+- View and manage admins

-In Asana there are two admin roles - admin and super admin.
+In Asana there are two organization wide admin roles - admin and super admin.
 Admins have access to user and team management features as well as security settings for individual users.
 Super admins have access to the full set of admin features as well as security settings for the entire organization.
 As super admins can oversee organization-wide security features, the super admin role should be given to an IT administrator.
 The first super admin for an organization must go through a verification process.
 Once verified, super admins can then also give others super admin status without verification.
 This process restricts access to critical security settings to a limited number of users.
 Only organization members can hold admin or super admin roles; guests cannot.

 Super admin vs admin